The Best Easter Movies to Stream on Netflix and Amazon Prime

 Jesus of Nazareth: Another Italian director, Franco Zeffirelli, tackled the life of Jesus in this star-studded 1977 miniseries.
 Robert Powell plays Jesus, Anne Bancroft is Mary Magdalene, James Earl Jones is Balthazar, Ian McShane is Judas, Laurence Olivier is Nicodemus, and Christopher Plummer is Herod Antipas.

-Amazon also has Easter-themed movies like Hop, It’s the Easter Beagle, Charlie Brown, Easter Parade, and Risen available to rent.
+Amazon also has a number of Easter-themed movies available to rent, such as It’s the Easter Beagle, Charlie Brown; Easter Parade; and Risen.